Krystal Gabel: Legal Marijuana Now Party

-In 2021, Gabel became national chairperson of the Legal Marijuana Now Party.
 On April 21, 2021, Legal Marijuana NOW gained official recognition as a state political party in Nebraska, earning the party ballot access for their candidates, and allowing Legal Marijuana NOW Party to register voters.
-Minnesota Legal Marijuana Now Party had previously qualified to be an official major party in the state of Minnesota in the November 6, 2018, election, when their candidate for State Auditor, African-American businessman Michael Ford, received 133,900 votes, more than 5 percent, giving their candidates ballot access without the task of having to petition.
+Minnesota Legal Marijuana Now Party had previously qualified to be an official major party in the state of Minnesota in the November 6, 2018, election, when their candidate for State Auditor received more than 5 percent.
+Gabel, who had been national chairperson of the Legal Marijuana Now Party from 2021—2023, was a 2024 Legal Marijuana Now Party nominee for US President, but withdrew before the primary.
+Despite having withdrawn, Gabel got the most votes on March 5.

 Colorado independent candidate

-Gabel ran unsuccessfully for Mayor of Brush, Colorado in 2021.
+Gabel ran unsuccessfully for Mayor of Brush, Colorado in 2021, and for Ward 3 Brush City Council, in 2023.

+While campaigning in September, 2023, Gabel was involved in a confrontation with another resident.
+Brush Police Department Cadet Raymond Wells, who was called to the scene, defused the situation, and ultimately no criminal charges were filed in the incident.
+Gabel and the neighbor mutually agreed to avoid each other, going forward.

 Political views

 Civil rights

 Gabel supports legalized marijuana for medical and non-medical use.
-In 2017, while campaigning for governor, Gabel said, “I believe … current Governor Pete Ricketts is wrongly criminalizing cannabis and ruining the entire lives of many Nebraskans. … I want to be elected so that our state’s politics and laws serve Nebraskans and protect their rights, not criminalize or prevent them from living a good life.”
+In 2017, while campaigning for governor, Gabel said, “I believe … current Governor Pete Ricketts is wrongly criminalizing cannabis and ruining the entire lives of many Nebraskans. … I want to be elected so that our state's politics and laws serve Nebraskans and protect their rights, not criminalize or prevent them from living a good life.”
 Gabel supports prison reform, and would pardon people with past convictions for nonviolent cannabis offenses.
 She supports laws protecting LGBTQ rights.